MForemxn/Bachelor-of-Information-Technologies-Diploma-in-Information-Technologies-Professional-Practice/Network Fundamentals Subject Outline.md

 Upon successful completion of this subject students should be able to:

-1. Understand the key architectural principles of the Internet, namely protocol layering and service models.
+1. Understand the key architectural principles of the Internet, namely protocol layering and service [[models]].
 (D.1)

 2. Analyse various components of the Internet, including Applications, Transport, Network, Addressing, and Data